 Canada Economic Outlook

-Inflation dropped to 4.3% in March from February’s 5.2%, representing the lowest rate since August 2021 and in line with market expectations.
-Inflation should move back within the Central Bank’s 1.0–3.0% target range in H2, supported by improved global supply chains and a more favorable base effect, but is not expected to return to the central 2.0% target until late-2024.
+Inflation edged up to 4.4% in April, following March’s 4.3% and contrasting market expectations for a decline.
+Inflation should move back within the Central Bank’s 1.0–3.0% target range in H2, supported by improved global supply chains and a more favorable base effect.
+However, inflation is only forecast to return to the midpoint of the target range in late-2024.